fzolhayat-creator/storm/README.md

 Article Polishing
 ```

-This specific validated configuration used:
+This specific validated configuration utilized (though any local LLM of your preference can be easily specified):

 - `ornith-1.0-9b` for research-oriented stages
 - `google/gemma-4-e4b` for writing-oriented stages